bookofproofs/bookofproofs.github.io/_sources/history/19th-century/delone.md

 **Boris Delone** was a Russion mathematician who worked on algebra and the geometry of numbers.
 He was an outstanding mountain-climber.

 ### Mathematical Profile (Excerpt):
-* Boris Nikolaevich's mother was Nadezhda Alexandrovna and his father was Nikolai Borisovich Delone, a professor of mechanics and physics at St Petersburg University.
-* As one might expect of the son of a university professor, Boris Nikolaevich had an excellent education that developed his many skills and talents.
-* His music teacher insisted that the gifted boy should study music composition at the conservatory after graduating from his high school, while his drawing teacher strongly advised the Delone family that their talented son should continue his education at the Art Academy.
 * Meanwhile, Boris Nikolaevich was also falling in love with science turning the room in his home into a physics laboratory and, at the age of fifteen, building his own telescope with a bronze mirror which he polished himself.
-* In the middle of his years at high school the Delone family had moved from St Petersburg to Kiev where Nikolai Borisovich completed his secondary education.
 * In 1908-1909 the eighteen-year-old Delone flew the gliders he was constructing, so becoming one of the first Russian glider pilots.
 * At this stage in his career, Grave was undertaking research in algebra and number theory, particularly Galois theory and the theory of ideals, and it was these topics that formed Delone's areas of research.
 * We should also mention Delone's influence on Nikolai Grigorievich Chebotaryov, who began studying under Grave in 1912.